mysteryfungus/BareNotes/README.md

 # BareNotes

-A simple note app.
+A simple notes app.
 As barebones as it gets!

 ## Planned additions
 - [ ] Custom theme creation